MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

 ## Next steps

-- Validate the cluster afterwards.
+- You should validate the cluster after adding or removing node.
 See [Validate the cluster](add-cluster.md).